SrMordred/lunad/README.md

-Easy Lua Bidings for D
+Easy Lua Bindings for D